standmit/trigger_sync/README.md

 **Please find more information on the [wiki pages](https://github.com/englishar/trigger_sync/wiki) of this repository.**

-We will be placing source code for TriggerSync in this repository soon.
+Detailed paper exists in this repository (TriggerSync.pdf)